kevinzhao14/GGDuelsFetcher/README.md

 Using the scripts to retrieve your data is very simple.

+**Note:** All of the following steps were performed and screenshotted in Chrome.
+Other browsers may not work as intended, but feel free to try them out.
+Please make sure you are logged in or GeoGuessr's API won't let you access the data.

 ## Phase 1: Fetching Duel IDs

 1. Open [your GeoGuessr profile](https://www.geoguessr.com/me/profile)